scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

     INFO: Using numpy backend

 Modules related to :code:`matplotlib` and :code:`logging` should be imported during setup too.
 More details on setup can be found on the documentation website: :code:`geomstats.ai`.
+All standard NumPy functions should be called using the :code:`gs.` prefix - e.g. :code:`gs.exp, gs.log` - in order to automatically use the backend of interest.

 Tutorial: Statistics and Geometric Statistics
 ---------------------------------------------